-- 5. Principles of Teaching.-A course in the organization, management and methods of the high school.
+5. PRINCIPLES OF TEACHING.-A course in the organization, management and methods of the high school.
 Selection and treatment of subject matter.
 Classroom economy.
-Organization and control of extra-curricular activities. - 5a.
+Organization and control of extra-curricular activities.

+5a.
 Treats in a similar way the problems of teaching in the elementary school.

-6. Special Methods.-A continuation of Ed.
+6. SPECIAL METHODS.-A continuation of Ed.
 5, with the study of methods applied to the special high school subjects.
 Part of the work will be done with student groups, uniform as to the subjects which they are preparing to teach, and under instructors chosen from the several departments.

 6a.
 A continuation of Ed.
 5a.
+Elective for Seniors, twice a week.
+Credit, 2 hours.